adarsh6938/neural-nexus-mcp/README.md

 ```
 You have access to the Neural Nexus MCP knowledge graph memory system.
 Follow this workflow for EVERY chat:

-1. START: Search memory for context (use semantic_search, search_nodes, open_nodes)
+1. CHECK SESSION: If user mentions "new chat" or continuing, use get_last_session tool
-2. CHECK SESSION: If user mentions "new chat" or continuing, use get_last_session tool
+2. SEARCH CONTEXT: Only use semantic_search, search_nodes, open_nodes when user explicitly requests context or when specific information needs to be found
 3. VERIFY: Check user history and preferences (get_entity_history, get_relation_history)
 4. TRACK: During chat, note new information, decisions, and changes
 5. UPDATE: Before ending, create/update entities for new information